worldOneo/glass-proxy/README.md

 The servers are checked regularly (based on the config `healthCheckSeconds`) if they can be reached (only one connection needed to verify).
 If not no client will be connected to that server.

 # Load Balancing
-The proxy selects a random server for every connection.
-This way the load will be (pseudo) randomly balanced between every registered host.
-The Health Checks ensure that the Server is reachable.
+The proxy selects the host with the lowest amount of connections.
+This way the load is balanced between every registered hosts.
+The health checks ensure (at least for TCP) that the host is reachable.

 # Commands
 While the proxy is running you can add/remove server